jbottelb/superlative/README.md

 Known Errors:

-- As long as you are signed in, you can acces any form
-  Fix: add a new protected route that makes sure you own the form
 - There are no restrictions to voting multiple times
   Fix: there would have to be some logging of who has voted.
 One idea is to use voter keys